adnan3934/adnan3934/README.md

 - 👋 Hi, I’m mohd adnan
-- 👀 I’m interested in aap development
+- 👀 I’m interested in app development
 - 🌱 I’m currently learning AI with python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...